Gold set for second week of gains on softer dollar - Up News Info

 Article content

-Gold is often considered an inflation hedge, though reduced stimulus and interest rate hikes push government bond yields up.
+Gold is often considered an inflation hedge, though reduced stimulus and interest rate hikes push government bond yields up, denting bullion’s appeal.

-“Investment flows are also moving away from gold and into Bitcoin with excitement generated from the launch of the U.S. futures-based Bitcoin ETF,” said Vincent Tie, sales manager at Singapore dealer Silver Bullion.
+“The global economy is going to be very stable given robust household consumption and strong corporate earnings and in such a backdrop, I don’t see gold doing well in the longer-term,” said Hitesh Jain, lead analyst at Mumbai-based Yes Securities.

 (Reporting by Nakul Iyer in Bengaluru; Editing by Rashmi Aich and Krishna Chandra Eluri)